 Examples of transitory knowledge are products that were once manufactured but have been superseded to such an extent that not only are they redundant, they have been forgotten.

-Faith is about relationships and there are degrees of confidence we have in people that differ from person to person.
+Faith is about relationships, and there are degrees of confidence we have in people that differ from person to person.
 The degree of faith we have in each relationship we develop will depend upon the substance of each person and how reliable and trustworthy each one proves himself or herself to be.
-The more solid the relationship, the greater trust we have in the other person, and the more faith we have in our friendship.
+The more solid the relationship, the greater the trust we have in the other person, and the more faith we have in our friendship.

 Interestingly, the Lexham English Bible says, "Faith is the realization of things hoped for."
-Now if we have received the Word of Life within our innermost parts, even though we are in union with Christ by virtue of this fact, it could be that we have not repented of your sin with sufficient understanding of what we have done that is unacceptable to God.
+Now if we have received the Word of Life within our innermost parts, even though we are in union with Christ by virtue of this fact, it could be that we have not repented of our sin with sufficient understanding of what we have done that is unacceptable to God.
 Our hatred of evil may not be as heartfelt as it needs to be.
 We might still let the desires for doing what is anathema to God linger in our heart and mind.

-For example, Political commentator Roger Stone, a known bisexual and swinger, is on record saying that if an opportunity to have sexual relations with someone presents itself, don't decline the offer, for if it is not taken, it doesn't present again, the moment is lost.
+For example, political commentator Roger Stone, a known bisexual and swinger, is on record saying that if an opportunity to have sexual relations with someone presents itself, don't decline the offer, for if it is not taken, it doesn't present again—the moment is lost.
 Roger Stone claims he is now a Christian, having been led to the Lord by Sean Hannity.
 If Roger finds himself in a situation where a missed opportunity could occur if he declines the offer for sexual relations, he will be tested as to whether he really desires to do what God requires or not.
 If he declines and then finds his heart and mind still lingering on the possibilities of what could have happened, the issue of repentance comes into question.

-I myself have missed out on opportunities to please God because my own heart and mind were lingering in places of what might have been, rather then being focused on doing the will of God.
+I myself have missed out on opportunities to please God because my own heart and mind were lingering in places of what might have been, rather than being focused on doing the will of God.
 My faith in God was called into question.
 I know I have missed out on numerous occasions in obtaining what would have been wonderful blessings and testimony to the glory of God.
-All this because, instead of expressing my faith in God and being faithful in doing so, I have just stepped off to the side of the true and narrow path and found myself in quagmire rather than staying clean and pristine.
-Having to front up to another Christian and confess my sin, so I can be prayed for, is not only embarrassing but also humiliating.
+All this because, instead of expressing my faith in God and being faithful in doing so, I have just stepped off to the side of the true and narrow path and found myself in a quagmire rather than staying clean and pristine.
+Having to front up to another Christian and confess my sin so I can be prayed for is not only embarrassing but also humiliating.
 I am not talking about going to a confessor who is hidden behind a curtain in a cubicle, who then instructs what penance needs to be performed and how often it needs to be done to pay for the sin.
-I am talking about face to face confession and having another pray for my forgiveness, just as it is written in the Bible, by the half-brother in the flesh of our Lord Jesus Christ:
+I am talking about face-to-face confession and having another pray for my forgiveness, just as it is written in the Bible, by the half-brother in the flesh of our Lord Jesus Christ:

 Therefore confess your sins to one another, and pray for one another, so that you may be healed.
 The effective prayer of a righteous person accomplishes much.
 (James 5:16)